 Peter Gordon is a founding member of Patent GC.

-Peter endeavors to help each client efficiently manage its portfolio of intellectual property and maximize the value of its portfolio, using a competitive strategy-based approach.
-Peter uses an operational approach, to help clients establish their own internal processes for managing their intellectual property, such as for identifying inventions to protect, making decisions regarding IP related activities, and managing compliance with open source licenses.
+Peter endeavors to manage each client’s intellectual property portfolio efficiently, seeking to maximize its value, using principles derived from others’ research in competitive strategy.
+Peter helps clients, especially university technology transfer offices, establish and document their own internal processes for managing their intellectual property, such as for identifying inventions to protect, managing outside counsel, making decisions regarding IP-related activities, and managing compliance with open source licenses.

 Peter began his legal career in private practice at Wolf, Greenfield & Sacks, P.C., starting as a technology specialist and ultimately becoming a partner and the head of the firm’s software practice group.
 Peter left Wolf Greenfield to join Avid Technology, where he became its Director of Intellectual Property.

-After leaving Avid, Peter joined the Boston office of Fish & Richardson, where he continued his work in open source licensing and patent prosecution, and after which he co-founded Patent GC with Bill Stone and Jon Levitt.
+After leaving Avid, Peter joined the Boston office of Fish & Richardson, where he continued his work in patent prosecution and open source licensing.
+He then co-founded Patent GC with Bill Stone and Jon Levitt in 2009.

 Peter is a graduate of the Massachusetts Institute of Technology (in computer science and engineering) and Suffolk University Law School.